 \section{Introduction}

 The capacitated symmetric cost-sharing connection game (CSCSG) is a network design model of multiple agents' sharing costs to construct a network infrastructure for connecting a given source-sink pair.
 In the game, a possible network structure is given, but actual links are not built yet.
-For example, imagine to build an overlay network structure on a physical network.
+For example, imagine building an overlay network structure on a physical network.
 Each agent wants to construct a path from source $s$ to sink $t$.
-To construct a path, each agent builds links by paying the costs associated with them.
-Two or more agents can commonly use a link if the number of agents is within the capacity associated with the link, and in such a case, the cost of the link is fairly shared by the agents that use it.
-Thus, the more agents use a common link, the less cost of the link they pay.
-Under this setting, each agent selfishly chooses a path to construct so that they minimize their costs to pay.
-The CSCSG is quite useful and can model many real-world situations for sharing the cost of a designed network, such as a virtual overlay, multicast tree, or other sub-network of the Internet.
-The CSCSG is firstly introduced by Feldman and Ron~\cite{Feldman2015}.
+To construct a path, each agent builds links by paying the associated costs.
+Two or more agents can commonly use a link if the number of agents is within the capacity associated with the link, and in such a case, the link's cost is fairly shared by the agents that use it.
+Thus, the more agents share one link, the less cost of the link they pay.
+Under this setting, each agent selfishly chooses a path to construct to minimize their costs to pay.
+The CSCSG is quite helpful and can model many real-world situations for sharing the cost of a designed network, such as a virtual overlay, multicast tree, or other sub-network of the Internet.
+The CSCSG is first introduced by Feldman and Ron~\cite{Feldman2015}.

 In the previous studies, the link cost is fairly shared, which means that the total cost paid for a link does not vary even if any number of agents use it.
-However, sharing resources yields more or less extra costs (overheads) in realistic cost-sharing situations; by increasing the number of users, extra commission fees are charged, service degradation occurs and so on.
+However, sharing resources yields more or less extra costs (overheads) in realistic cost-sharing situations; by increasing the number of users, extra commission fees are charged, service degradation occurs, and so on.
 The existing models are not powerful enough to handle such situations.